ITV1: History

 Following the creation of the Television Act 1954, the establishment of a commercial television service in the UK began.

 The Independent Television service, later abbreviated to "ITV", was made up of distinct regions, with each region run by different franchisee companies.
 The three largest regions, London, the Midlands, and the North of England, were initially sub-divided into weekday and weekend services, with a different company running each.
+The first use of the name "ITV1" for the network was as a tuning button label on some TV sets sold in the UK in the 1970s in contemplation of the eventual launch of a fourth national channel to be named ITV2 - this service eventually materialised as Channel 4.

 The service was very heavily regulated until the early 1990s.
 The regulator, the ITA (and later the IBA) operated the transmitters, awarded franchises and had a great influence over schedules, content and technical standards.
 Legally the regulator was the broadcaster – the companies were contracted to provide an "independent television service" to compete with the BBC.

 The ITV network existed in a region-heavy form from its inception through to the 2000s, although the switch to a single unified service was gradual.

 ITV1 became the generic on-screen brand name used by the twelve franchises of the ITV network in the United Kingdom.
-The ITV1 brand was introduced in 2001 by Carlton- and Granada-owned franchises, initially used alongside the local regional name, such as "ITV1 Anglia" and "ITV1 Meridian".
-However, it became the sole on-air identity in 2002 when the two companies decided to create a single unified playout of the channel, with regional references only used prior to regional programming, such as local news and weather.
+The ITV1 brand was introduced on 11 August 2001 by the franchisees owned by Carlton and Granada, initially used alongside the local regional name, such as "ITV1 Anglia" and "ITV1 Meridian".
+However, it became the sole on-air identity in October 2002 when the two companies decided to create a single unified playout of the channel, with regional references used only prior to regional programming, such as local news and weather.
 Carlton and Granada went on to merge in 2004, creating ITV plc, which now owns thirteen of the fifteen regional ITV licences.

 The ITV1 name was only used in England, Wales, Southern Scotland, and Isle of Man, until Channel Television adopted the name in January 2006, bringing it to the Channel Islands.
 As national continuity is often used on Channel Television, ITV1 national branding had been seen on the station for several years previously.